lucapette/web/main/content/writing/the-books-i-read-in-2023.md

 {{< book id="69706993" title="How High We Go in the Dark" name="books/2023/how-high-we-go-in-the-dark.jpg" width="200" >}}

 I enjoyed the first third of the book very much (despite the very triggering content) but then it kept getting less interesting.
-The last third I was totally disengaged with the story.
+By the last third, I was totally disengaged with the story.

 {{</ book >}}